manybabies/manybabies.github.io/ethics.md

 ***
 ## MB Ethis Protocol Contribution Form

-Help us promote open and diverse developmental science by sharing your ethics protocols and application materials using this **quick and easy [contribution form](https://docs.google.com/forms/d/e/1FAIpQLSf2gZ4_3Ft4odvTxeHjZLe5ak2ZqW8H55l5jjWZgS8FKFuRPA/viewform?usp=sf_link)**.
+Help us promote open and diverse developmental science by sharing your ethics protocols and application materials using this **quick and easy <a href="https://docs.google.com/forms/d/e/1FAIpQLSf2gZ4_3Ft4odvTxeHjZLe5ak2ZqW8H55l5jjWZgS8FKFuRPA/viewform?usp=sf_link" target="_blank">contribution form</a>**.

 > NOTE: We welcome protocols for ANY developmental study testing children ages 0-3, including non-ManyBabies studies!

 > Form responses are moderated, so your response will not display fully at first (don't worry!).